Honors Biology

 About the Curriculum

 Discovering Design with Biology, published by Berean Builders, covers all general biology topics expected at the high school level.
 Additionally, topics that parallel those found in a college textbook are included making it college-prep.
 Human anatomy and physiology are covered as well as the latest technological advances in biology.
 All the tenets of evolution are taught in an objective and scientific way - the shortcomings of each tenet are addressed and alternative theories discussed.
 Co-author Dr. Wile's passion for scientific reasoning shines in this curriculum.
-I think students will appreciate the conversational style of the writing and the book's clean format.
+I think students will appreciate the conversational style of writing and structured format.

 The authors designate this curriculum as honors level biology.